commonknowledge/contracts/src/standard-28days.md

         complete.

     Required Materials
-    :   Required Materials are things that Go Free Range needs in order to complete the Work or part of it, including but not limited to images, text content, licences, consents, or clear instructions.
+    :   Required Materials are things that Common Knowledge needs in order to complete the Work or part of it, including but not limited to images, text content, licences, consents, or clear instructions.